 2 Lew Shiner came to prominence in the science fiction field, when his novel Frontera (1984) became a progenitor of the cyberpunk movement.
 Since then, he has written in many genres, including western and mainstream fiction.
 But he came to my attention when I read two novels that defy easy categorization: Deserted Cities Of The Heart (1988) and Glimpses (1993), both of which remain among my faveravest novels ever!

-3 From correspondence between Lew Shiner and me.
+3 From correspondence with Lew Shiner.